What Really Helps You Bounce Back After Pregnancy

 A Postpregnancy Workout with Core Strengthening Exercises

 In addition to moderate cardio, a postpartum workout should focus on building up the muscles of your torso (which took a beating when you were pregnant).
 Every new mom can benefit from core strengthening.
-“The rectus abdominal muscles are stretched during pregnancy in a way that makes it impossible to exercise them during that time,” says Lawson.
+“The rectus abdominal muscles are stretched during pregnancy in a way that makes it impossible to exercise them during that time,” says Chou.
 Some women also experience a separation of the abdominal wall muscles, which is called rectus abdominis diastasis.
 Exercises that target this condition can bring the muscles back together again.

 Prenatal Vitamins, Because Your Body Still Needs the Nutrients

 Don’t shelve your prenatal vitamins just yet.
 Keep taking them, especially if you’re breastfeeding.
-You need to restore the nutrients you may have lost during pregnancy, and support your body while it’s producing breast milk, says Lawson.
+You need to restore the nutrients you may have lost during pregnancy, and support your body while it’s producing breast milk, says Chou.
 Your doctor may also recommend you take an iron supplement and vitamin C (to help with the absorption of iron).

 Kegels to Strengthen Weakened Pelvic Floor Muscles

 The changes in your body that you can see might be causing you some stress, but hidden changes can be anxiety-producing as well.
 After delivery, it’s relatively common to have some bladder leakage caused by prolonged pushing or a forceps- or vacuum-assisted childbirth.
 This is usually temporary.
-“Typically, you’ll see improvement over several weeks to months as you heal,” Lawson says.
+“Typically, you’ll see improvement over several weeks to months as you heal,” Chou says.
 Performing Kegel exercises can help strengthen your pelvic floor muscles so you can regain bladder control more quickly.
 If leakage is really bothering you, ask your gynecologist if seeing a pelvic health therapist would be of benefit.

 Retinol to Minimize Stretch Marks